Connect with others who understand.

 How Can Liver Function Tests Predict Life Expectancy and Prognosis?

-Liver function tests can check the health of your liver by measuring the levels of substances in your blood made by the liver.
-Your doctor may use the results of this test to predict the course of your disease and how you may respond to treatment.
+Liver function tests are blood tests that can check the health of your liver.
+They measure the levels of substances that are made by the liver and found in your blood.
+Your doctor may use the results of these tests to predict the course of your PBC and how you might respond to treatment.
+However, it’s important to remember that no single test tells the whole story.
+Your doctor will look at your results over time, since trends in your lab values usually give a clearer picture than one reading alone.

 Bilirubin

-• Bilirubin constantly above 2 mg/dL — Four years
+• Bilirubin consistently above 2 milligrams per deciliter — Four years

-• Bilirubin constantly above 6 mg/dL — Two years
+• Bilirubin consistently above 6 milligrams per deciliter — Two years

 Alkaline Phosphatase